OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 The resultant values,  `myUTCCorrectStartDate` and `myUTCCorrectEndDate`, are UTC-correct.
 Then pass these **Date** objects as arguments for the _Start_ and _End_ parameters of the **Mailbox.displayNewAppointmentForm** method to display the new appointment form.

-Note that **convertToUtcClientTime** takes care of the difference between an Outlook rich client, and Outlook on the web or OWA for Devices:
+Note that **convertToUtcClientTime** takes care of the difference between an Outlook rich client, and Outlook on the web or mobile devices:

 - If **convertToUtcClientTime** detects the current host is an Outlook rich client, the method simply converts the dictionary representation to a **Date** object.
 This **Date** object is UTC-correct, as expected by **displayNewAppointmentForm**.

-- If **convertToUtcClientTime** detects the current host is Outlook on the web or OWA for Devices, the method converts the dictionary format of the date and time values expressed in the EAC time zone to a **Date** object.
+- If **convertToUtcClientTime** detects the current host is Outlook on the web or mobile devices, the method converts the dictionary format of the date and time values expressed in the EAC time zone to a **Date** object.
 This **Date** object is UTC-correct, as expected by **displayNewAppointmentForm**.

 ## See also